 I heard you have a tracking tool to monitor your teams, why do you use it?

-One of the key objectives of our productivity tracker is for it to be used by our Crossover partners to log time and get paid.
+One of the key objectives of our productivity tracker is for it to be used by our Crossover partners to log time and eventually get paid.
 We also log information about our Crossover partners to understand what tools and applications they are using.
 This helps us to build work patterns of our people and identify best practices which we can share with all our teams.
 As an engineer, we expect that you would be spending at least 80% of your time in your relevant IDE with the remaining 20% spent on email, meetings and reviewing documents.

 Do you use Agile?